 Living on a Dime is another great resource to help people save money, whether it comes to cooking, cleaning, organizing, and keeping your life under control.
 They have an article on how getting dressed can totally change your life.
 It’s all about having respect for yourself, taking pride in your appearance (or at least getting out of your pajamas!), and how you’re more productive when you’re dressed.
-For me, I’m already dressed so I don’t find the extra benefits that someone else would who normally stays in their pajamas all day, but I can absolutely see how this article will help others.
+As for me, I’m already dressed so I don’t find the extra benefits that someone else would who normally stays in their pajamas all day, but I can absolutely see how this article will help others.
 It’s such an easy thing to do: take off your pajamas and put on your day clothes.
 And apparently it’s a struggle for many people.

 You have to be ready for anything.
 If you get a phone call that someone has been rushed to the hospital, if you’re already dressed, you can grab your keys and leave immediately.
 If someone comes to the door and needs your attention, you’re not embarrassed by being caught still wearing your night clothes.

 Need more motivation to get out of your pajamas?
 Get yourself a dog.
 Their needs come before yours first thing in the morning.
 Get dressed and take your dog outside for a walk.
 If you already have a dog and its routine is to use your backyard as its toilet area, get dressed as soon as you get out of bed and start walking.

 Do you spend the day at home wearing pajamas?

 Spending the day in pajamas is not for me.